Archelyst/oauth2-pkce/README.md

     },
     onInvalidGrant() {
         // when there is an error getting a token with a grant console.warn('Invalid grant!
-Auth code or refresh token needs to be renewed.');
+Auth code or refresh token need to be renewed.');
         // you probably want to redirect the user to the login page here },
     onInvalidToken() {
         // the token is invalid, e. g. because it has been removed in the backend console.warn('Invalid token!
-Refresh and access tokens needs to be renewed.');
+Refresh and access tokens need to be renewed.');
         // you probably want to redirect the user to the login page here }
 });